akuklev/akuklev.github.io/polymorphism.md

 ```

 Now let us define the universe-shifting operator ( ⁺) for all types.
-Its action on the types will be defined on a case-by-case basis for all type formers (i.e., coinductively).
+Its action on the types will be defined on a case-by-case basis for all type formers (i.e. coinductively).
 It shifts the universe levels in types built using universes, e.g. `(U → U)⁺` should be `(U⁺ → U⁺)`,
 while doing nothing for types inside the base universe as they cannot involve universes in their definitions:
 ```